Bill May Or May Not Make Olympic History In The Pool - UrduPoint

 Until this year, artistic swimming -- the new name for synchronised swimming -- was a female-only domain, leaving May to cheer on from the sidelines.

-If May makes the final eight as the team is cut down from its current 12 team members, it will fulfill the dream he has been living for 35 years.
+If May makes the final eight when the team is cut down from its current 12 members on June 9, it will fulfil the dream he has been living for 35 years.

 "To say that I'm going to the Olympic Games, it's something almost unimaginable, because it's something that I thought that I would never be able to do during my career," he told AFP at the team's Olympic training base at Eaubonne, outside Paris.